Blockchain-Powered-eSIM/eSIM-Wallet/README.md

 # eSIM Wallet

-This project is the codebase for a LPA app developed to create eSIM based wallets which allow users to interact with blockchain.
+This project is the codebase for a eSIM-Wallet app developed to create eSIM based wallets which allow users to interact with blockchain.
 Right now this app only works on android. iOS support is planned in the future.

 ## Project setup